smcabrera/smcabrera.github.io/_posts/2014-6-20-remote-pairing-tools.md

 I'll have to find other solutions for when tmux isn't an option (screen sharing for when we want to look at what something looks like in a browser for instance) but I think that most of the time some kind of a tmux session solution is going to be the way to go (the prag programmers book also talks about different ways to do this).

 ### How it works
-Basically you can set up a remote server, [this guy](http://www.zeespencer.com/articles/building-a-remote-pairing-setup/) uses prgmr.com, and then you both connect to it via ssh.
-There's this whole involved process for setting up your users, which he describes--I think there's a similar description in the Pragmatic Bookshelf book on remote pairing I bought.
+Basically you can set up a remote server and then you both connect to it via ssh.
+There's a pretty detailed description of the process [here](http://www.zeespencer.com/articles/building-a-remote-pairing-setup/) using prgmr.com.
+There's this whole involved process for setting up your users, which he describes.
+There's a description of something similar in the book from a book on the topic from the [Pragmatic Bookshelf](http://pragprog.com/book/jkrp/remote-pairing).

-### Big Discovery: tmate
+### A Simpler Solution: tmate

 [tmate](http://tmate.io/): A fork of tmux, designed to do the above configuration automatically.
 As far as I can tell:

-  pros:
+####Pros:

   - Much easier setup--most of the work is already done for you.

-  Cons:
+####Cons:
   - The other person has to use your tmux configurations
   - You're stuck using ssh, instead of mosh (which is apparently faster than ssh).
   - I imagine, though I'm not positive, that you wouldn't be able to use some of aforementioned tmux plugins.